lunarc/lunarc_docs/docs/manual/submitting_jobs/manual_requirements_multiproc.md

 #SBATCH --cpus-per-task=4
 ```

+Remember to also set `OMP_NUM_THREADS=4` in the job script body.

-## Specifying the number of cores to be required by the job
+## Specifying an exact number of cores

-In special cases, such as using very unusual numbers of tasks, the `-n` option of `sbatch` to specify the number of cores might become useful.
-When running a pure MPI program this option corresponds to the **number of tasks** required for your program.
-The following statement in a job script would reserve 94 cores for your job
+In unusual cases — for example when the required task count does not divide evenly across nodes — the `-n` option lets you specify the total number of tasks directly:

 ```bash
 #SBATCH -N 2
 #SBATCH --ntasks-per-node=48
 #SBATCH -n 94
 ```

+This reserves 94 cores across 2 nodes.

 ---